Acupuncture For Sciatica Nerve Pain Treatment Northern Suburbs

 Based in Melbourne, the Coburg Acupuncture clinic is located in the heart of Coburg on Sydney Rd and provides Acupuncture, Chinese herbal medicine, massage and cupping services.
 The Coburg Clinic services people from Coburg and surrounding Northern suburbs such as Brunswick, Pascoe Vale, Preston, Fawkner, Thornbury, Northcote.
-We have a special interest in working with musculoskeletal and pain disorders, anxiety, stress, fertility, IVF, and woman's health.

 Call us to arrange an appointment on 03 9041 6569 or click the button below

 ABS.
 ‘Table 2.3 Summary health characteristics — States and territories, Proportion of persons’, National Health Survey: First Results, 2014-15, 2015 cat. no. 4364.0.55.001,

 Ji M, Wang X, Chen M, Shen Y, Zhang X, Yang J. The Efficacy of Acupuncture for the Treatment of Sciatica: A Systematic Review and Meta-Analysis.
 Evid Based Complement Alternat Med.
 2015;2015:192808.